jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ### Common Races

-Generally, only the common races may be selected during character creation.
-These are: Dwarf, Elf, Halfling, Human.

-Uncommon races and races from the rules expansion may be used, subject to DM approval.
+Using races beyond the common races (Dwarf, Elf, Halfling, Human) is subject to DM approval.

 ### Feats

-Generally, feats are not allowed.

-Feats may be taken if they fit the core character concept, subject to DM approval.
+Taking feats is subject to DM approval.

 ### Multiclassing

-Generally, multiclassing is not allowed.

-Multiclassing may be allowed when it fits the core character concept, subject to DM approval.
+Multiclassing is subject to DM approval.

 ### Rules Expansion

-Generally, only options from the core rules may be selected.
+Only options from the core rules (PH, DMG, MM) and rules expansion (XGtE, TCoE, MotM) may be selected.

-Options from the rules expansion may be used when they fit the core character concept, subject to DM approval.